 External collaboration restrictions allow you to restrict all or some external collaboration based on domains and users.
 You can also define exceptions to external collaboration restrictions by entering business justifications for any exceptions you want to allow for an external collaboration restriction.

-When you allow exceptions to an external collaboration restriction, enter one or more business justifications.
-Then, when your users attempt to share something with someone outside your organization, in the Share dialog box, they will be allowed to select a justification for the exception to the access policy.
+When your users attempt to share something with someone outside your organization that is restricted by a smart access policy with an external collaboration restriction, in the Share dialog box, they will be allowed to select one of the justifications defined in the policy for the exception to the access policy.

 Shared Link Restriction

-Shared link restrictions enable you to specify who can access the content.
-The options you can select are:
+Shared link restrictions allow you to specify who can access files and folders via shared links.